facebookresearch/dlrm/README.md

    ```
    - Corresponding pre-trained model is available under [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/2.0/) and can be downloaded here
      [dlrm_emb128_subsample0.0_maxindrange40M_pretrained.pt](https://dlrm.s3-us-west-1.amazonaws.com/models/tb00_40M.pt)

+5) The code supports interface distributed optimization implementations and the [Criteo Kaggle Display Advertising Challenge Dataset](https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/).
+   - Please follow 2) to prepare the dataset for use with DLRM code.
+   - The model can be trained using the following script.
+Use an additional argument to run the corresponding algorithm and the default hyper parameters will be automatically set.
+    ```
+      ./bench/dist_opt_criteo_kaggle.sh [local_sgd, post_local_sgd, hierarchical_local_sgd, noise_injection, or slow_momentum]
+    ```

 Model checkpoint saving/loading
 -------------------------------